Northeastern University Library

 617.373.8778

-The Northeastern University Library serves the entire Northeastern community—in Boston, Oakland, across the global campus network, and online.
+The Northeastern University Library serves the entire Northeastern community—in Boston, Oakland, across the global university system, and online.
 The Library provides collections and services supporting research and teaching across disciplines.
 Its collections are extensive, with a large proportion available digitally.
 The Library's collections include more than 1 million e-books; almost 500,000 print titles; more than 150,000 licensed e-journals; and more than 200,000 streaming audio and visual titles.
 Access to print and electronic materials is provided through Scholar OneSearch, the Library's discovery platform.
 The Library's Archives and Special Collections hold historical records and publications of Northeastern and unique materials preserving the history of Boston's social movements, public infrastructure, neighborhoods, and natural environments.

 The Snell Library building in Boston is open to all Northeastern students, faculty, and staff.
-Spaces in the building include areas for group work and quiet individual study, with more than 30 group study rooms with whiteboards and plug-in displays for collaborative group work.
+Spaces in the building include areas for group work and quiet individual study, with more than 50 group study rooms with whiteboards and plug-in displays for collaborative group work.
 Individual study rooms are also available for graduate students.
 The Library supports a range of creative activities and includes studios for audio recording, video production, and 3D printing.

 School of Law Library